 Scenic Moab, Utah

 There are several options for RV resorts in Moab, a small town surrounded by red rock in Eastern Utah.
-Moab is known for its mountain biking and ATV trails, as well as world-class hiking trails and proximity to Arches and Canyonlands National Parks.
+Moab is known for its mountain biking and ATV trails, world-class hiking trails, and proximity to Arches and Canyonlands National Parks.

 Sedona, Arizona Plan for an RV Trip

 If a city’s vibe is important to you, put Sedona on your list.
 This New Age town in Arizona has shopping, dining, and hiking options for everyone.